 pelican-import -m markdown --wpfile -o posts my_awesome_blog.2018-11-29.001.xml

 There was not a lot to configure, to be honest.
-I just browsed the list of themes and plugins:
+I had to choose a theme and customize my installation with plugins.

 Theme: Antimatter - I choose it cause it is pretty simple and configurable, tidy and neat.
 Plugins: Few simple plugins gave me everything I need

-- AboutMe - To add a nice short nio on the side
+- AboutMe - To add a nice short bio on the side

 - Seo - To customise a little bit the blog post for better rendering on google and twitter